Now that you know how a multi-level marketing and a network marketing company works, you are ready to signup.

 As with anything, it is important to ask the right questions, especially before signing up to a contracted agreement.
-Signing up to any Multi-Level Marketing Company is no exception.
+Signing up for any Multi-Level Marketing Company is no exception.
 The terms of the sign-up or contract can vary widely from one company to another.

-You can feel quite confident that established companies have properly outlined terms and should be easy to understand and up front about their terms before signing.
+You can feel quite confident that established companies have properly outlined terms and should be easy to understand and upfront about their terms before signing.
 Otherwise, these companies would not have lasted for so long.

 I would be more cautious about companies that are newer and where the representatives are secretive about the details before you sign.